Comparison of Four Space Propulsion Methods for Reducing Transfer Times of Crewed Mars Mission: Mission to Mars

 \subsection{Problem Parameters}

-Once the baseline mission is defined (including the mass budget), and settled what is transported to Mars, we focus on the objective of trying to minimise the ToF of the manned segment.
+Once the baseline mission is defined (including the mass budget), and settled what is transported to Mars, we focus on the objective of trying to minimise the ToF of the crewed segment.
 For each propulsion system, the available thrust is increased by varying the number of engines employed.

-As argued in~\cite{Zubrin1996}\ (the Mars Direct mission) a spacecraft with more than $1,000\,\unit{t}$ should be avoided.
-However, since we aim to test new propulsion systems and establish how fast we could reach Mars and get back (and since we are not completely optimizing the continuous thrust, and for simplicity use only impulsive thrust on the cargo spacecraft), we stretch the limit to $2,500\,\unit{t}$ for the whole mission (i.e.\ the sum of the manned and unmanned spacecraft).
-Without a mass limit, the mission could grow indefinitely with some ToF gains, but at a prohibitive cost.
+As argued by~\citet{Zubrin1996}\ (in the Mars Direct mission) a S/C with more than \SI{1000}{\tonne} should be avoided.
+However, since we aim to test new propulsion systems and establish how fast we could reach Mars and get back (and since we are not completely optimizing the continuous thrust), we stretch the limit to \SI{2500}{\tonne} for the whole mission (i.e.\ the sum of the crewed and uncrewed S/C).
+Without a mass limit, the mission could grow indefinitely with some ToF gains but at a prohibitive cost.

-We consider that the trajectory, and travel time, is defined by the following parameters: \begin{enumerate} \item Type of propulsion (see Table~\ref{tab:Engines_Global}), considering different number of engines to increase total thrust; \item Escape velocity on departure, $\vec{v}_{\infty}$ (module and direction); \item Thrust direction in the interplanetary phase, if applicable; \item Brake location during the interplanetary phase (thrust direction after brake can be different than before); \end{enumerate}
+We consider that the trajectory, and travel time, is defined by the following parameters: \begin{enumerate} \item Type of propulsion (see Table~\ref{tab:Engines_Global}), considering different number of engines to increase total thrust; \item Escape velocity at departure, $\vec{v}_{\infty}$ (module and direction); \item Thrust direction in the interplanetary phase, if applicable; \item Brake location during the interplanetary phase (thrust direction after brake can be different than before); \end{enumerate}

 For the chemical propulsion we consider a combination of two CECE engines as the unit propulsion system (i.e.\ the values of Table~\ref{tab:Engines_Global}~multiplied by two).
 In the case of the NERVA engine the unit propulsion system is one engine.
 More engines can be added to increase the available thrust and thus avoid too long working periods (that leads to higher finite burn losses).